scsm-ua/kirtan-guide-en/songs/gay-gora-madhur-svare.md

     jīvana hoilo śeṣa, nā bhajile hṛṣīkeśa bhaktivinod-upadeśa, ekbār nām-rase māto re

 This life must surely end soon, and you have not worshiped Hṛṣīkeśa, the master of the senses.
-Bhakti Vi- nod advises: at least once, taste the *nāma-rasa* , the nectar of the Holy Name.
+Bhakti Vinod advises: at least once, taste the *nāma-rasa* , the nectar of the Holy Name.